 A speed table is a flat-topped speed hump often constructed with brick or other textured materials on the flat section.
 They slow vehicle traffic approaching the table to enhance the pedestrian environment.
 The wheelbase of a typical passenger car will fit on top of a speed table.
 Speed tables reduce vehicle speeds, enhance the pedestrian environment at pedestrian crossings.

 A traffic circle is a raised island placed in the middle of an intersection to calm traffic.
-Motorists are required to slow to a speed that allows them to comfortably maneuver around the circle.
+People driving are required to slow to a speed that allows them to comfortably maneuver around the circle.
 Traffic circles manage traffic at intersections where volumes do not warrant a stop sign or a signal.
 They also reduce crash occurrence at the intersection of two local streets, and reduce vehicle speeds at the intersection.